Explore your possibilities in Exercise and Sports Performance

 Applicants must meet the University's general minimum admission criteria.

 In addition, this program requires successful completion of:

 - English, and

-- Mathematics at the level of Mathematics A or equivalent; and
+- Mathematics at the level of General Mathematics or equivalent; and

 - One (1) of Physical Education or Biology or Chemistry or Physics or Science 21 or equivalent.